vjvashisth/vjvashisth/readme.md

 ## Overview
 Data Scientist with a passion for finding the narrative behind data and telling its story.
-Able to solve business problems through analytical methodologies and programming. <br>Passionate about constant improvement through lifelong learning and Newton's First Law.
+Able to solve business problems through analytical methodologies and programming.
+Passionate about constant improvement through lifelong learning and Newton's First Law.

 ## Employment History
 ### Data Scientist at Ericsson (March 2017 — December 2019)